-Dr. Paulina Buffle is an Associate Researcher in the Laboratory of Sensori-Motor Affective and Social Development at the University of Geneva.
+Dr. Paulina Buffle is a Research Associate in the Laboratory of Sensori-Motor Affective and Social Development at the University of Geneva.
 Her career as a scientist is driven by a particular interest in promoting early identification and intervention in young children with Autism Spectrum Disorder (ASD) and other neurodevelopmental disorders.

 Dr. Buffle’s research involves Eye-tracking and behavioral paradigms in order to investigate visual orientation towards social stimuli in children, as well as participatory research to optimize and customize ASD detection procedures and case-management in pediatric settings.